nand-n/ts-notes/chapter2/chpater2.md

   //~~~~ Object litrals may only specify known propertues })

-//to fix this error we can use mapped type
+//to fix this error we can use indexed literal type

 interface ButtonProps {
   title:stirng